MahinRahman8901/c10-Court-Transcript/README.md

 2. **Transform**: Applying GPT queries to all the cases conclusions and introductions to gain both a summary and a verdict.
 Cleans the retrieved data, standardising all the dates and the names of both the judges and court cases.

 3. **Load**: Inserts the cleaned data into a Relational Database in this case we used PSQL.
-All data is inserted into the correct tables that can be viewed by running the bash scripts (See Bash Database Scripts Below)
+All data is inserted into the correct tables that can be viewed by running the bash scripts (See Bash Database Scripts Below):

 ## ENV Variables